jmholton/hydration/README.md

 Getting the number of waters right in a constant-volume amber run is tricky.
 The pressure is a traditional indicator, but cannot always be trusted if you are using restraints.
-Trouble is, especially in the beginning of the run you usually want to have restraints to keep the molecule from straying too far from it starting point before everything settles down.
+Trouble is, especially in the beginning of the run you probably want to have restraints to keep the molecule from straying too far from it starting point before everything settles down.
 Unfortunately, the number of waters is one of those things you need to decide at the very beginning, and then you are married to it.<br>